Get personalized support for your family

 Ways to keep closer tabs on your child:

 When drug use is suspected, and even once it’s confirmed, it’s useful to keep records of everything that concerns you over time – the date, time, where it occurred, what was found, and changes over time.
 Your child will likely work hard to convince you that things didn’t happen the way you remember, or that the things you found are not what you think they are.
 In addition, all of this information will be invaluable should it become necessary to seek outside help.

 Just because your child agrees to something during an initial intervention, it doesn’t mean their drug use or related behavior will actually stop.
 You need to set limits and firm consequences.
 No one wants to be a mean parent, but setting rules is ultimately about keeping kids safe.

-Download your free copy of Intervention eBook, our comprehensive guide to taking the first important steps to address your child’s drinking or drug use.
+You can never be too safe or speak up too soon.
+Download the Intervention eBook, our comprehensive guide to taking the first important steps to address your teen or young adult’s substance use.